 - Click here to select a Medicare medical provider

 - Click here to select a Non-Medicare medical provider

 - Click here to select a Cigna Dental Care dentist

 - Click here for the vision plan with UnitedHealthcare

-- Click here for the vision discount program with Delta Dental
+- Click here for the dental discount program with Delta Dental

-- Non-Medicare Choice and Navigate Plans Certificate of Coverage (COC) and Summary of Benefits, visit ASRS website here
+- Non-Medicare Choice Plans and Summary of Benefits and Coverage (SBC) and Uniform Glossary, visit ASRS website here

 - Medicare Group Medicare Advantage HMO plan Evidence of Coverage (EOC) (be sure to select the PSPRS plan) and the Medicare Senior Supplement plan Certificate of Coverage (COC), visit ASRS website here